MicrosoftDocs/Devices-docs/surface/enroll-and-configure-surface-devices-with-semm.md

 Now that you have created your Surface UEFI configuration package, you can enroll or configure Surface devices.

 >[!NOTE]
->When a Surface UEFI configuration package is created, a log file is created on the desktop with details of the configuration package settings and options.
+>When a Surface UEFI configuration package is created, a log file is displayed on the desktop with details of the configuration package settings and options.

 ## Enroll a Surface device in SEMM
 When the Surface UEFI configuration package is executed, the SEMM certificate and Surface UEFI configuration files are staged in the firmware storage of the Surface device.
 When the Surface device reboots, Surface UEFI processes these files and begins the process of applying the Surface UEFI configuration or enrolling the Surface device in SEMM, as shown in Figure 7.